mijailmariano/drivers_of_workplace_equity/README.md

 ### **<u>Key Findings:</u>**

 After analyzing social-mobility metrics for 17 counties within an approximate 30 mile radius of New York City - I conclude that there is a level of correlation between socioeconomic data and company attrition.
-Although these factors alone are not entirely conclusive or deterministic for determining employee attrition, I believe that when paired with potentially recorded employee data, businesses are better equiped to gauge the their employment life-cycles.
+Although these factors alone are not entirely conclusive when determining employee attrition, I believe that when paired with potentially recorded employee data, businesses are better equiped to gauge the their employment life-cycles.